shinroo/shinroo/README.md

 2. Building a platform for inclusive children's books, accessible in multiple languages and all around the world.

+3. Making sales emails more impactful and easier to write (from Dec 2021 onward with [mesg.ai](https://mesg.ai))

 #### 🌱 I’m currently learning

 - Go